 There are some special rules that apply to REITs compared with other types of funds, however.
 For example, a REIT must have at least 100 shareholders, be managed by a board of directors or trustees, invest at least 75% of the funds in real estate of some sort, and pay at least 90% of its income to shareholders as dividends.

 REITs are a hot commodity, too.
 To see why, it’s helpful to look at the fund FTSE Nareit All REITs, which is a fund-of-REITs that invests in all publicly-traded REITs in the U.S. stock markets.
 The yield dividend for this fund is 4.3%, as opposed to just 1.8% with the S&P 500.
 It also has a higher 20-year return of 9.5% vs. 6.3% for the S&P 500, too.

 However, the FTSE Nareit All REITs fund is down this year by a lot: 17%, in fact.

 That brings up one of the major downsides of REITs: they’re highly volatile.
 Although they’re generally a good piece to add to your portfolio in small amounts, you won’t want to invest a lot of money in them, especially if you’re getting close to when you might need that money.

 Types of REITs

 Some of these categories overlap with each other.
-For example, an REIT that specializes in office buildings and a REIT that specializes in apartments both fall under the same umbrella: equity REITs.
+For example, a REIT that specializes in office buildings and a REIT that specializes in apartments both fall under the same umbrella: equity REITs.
 Let’s sort out some of these categories next.

 Equity REITs are what most people think of when they think of REITs.
 These are funds that focus on purchasing income-producing properties like retail stores, house rentals, and more.
-In this way, they’re more akin to people who purchase buy-and-hold real estate, and bank on the value of the rental increasing and steady income from rent each month.
+In this way, they’re more akin to people who purchase buy-and-hold real estate and bank on the value of the rental, increasing and steady income from rent each month.